DamengRandom/alcjot/README.md

 1. lazxy loading data records
 2. image using text-covered effect (find from red book collections) [Effect: hover to show the original image]
 3. search using debouce hook (create a debouce hook)
-4. secondary theme color: #00FFC3
+4. graphql for fetching data?
 5.
  -->